 5. Looking after our own health and wellbeing As carers, we may have immediate needs such as taking breaks, getting sleep, eating properly or exercising.
 We may have longer-term needs such as building fulfilling relationships, pursuing hobbies or developing careers.
 Caring always involves an element of putting our own needs aside.
 However it's important that we look after ourselves too, so we can keep going as carers, and because we are individuals whose needs are just as valid as those of our loved ones.

-"I never took a break - I look back now and wish I had been stronger to let others help care for Mum."
-6. Noticing when we're too stressed Stress can alert us to potential dangers and spur us on to achieve a goal.
+6 6.
+Noticing when we're too stressed Stress can alert us to potential dangers and spur us on to achieve a goal.
 However, sometimes the balance tips too far and the pressure becomes so intense or persistent that we feel unable to cope.
 As soon as we notice it getting too much, it's helpful to talk about how we feel rather than hoping the stress will go away.

-"...at the time I didn't know what to do or where I could go for help.
+"Sometimes stress and tiredness take their toll.
+One night we had a fight about nothing..." "...at the time I didn't know what to do or where I could go for help.
 That's how it feels when we're under stress."
 7. Making difficult decisions There will be points when we are faced with a particularly emotional or difficult decision.
 Sometimes it's a decision we have planned for, or at least held at the back of our minds.
 Sometimes it's completely unexpected and leaves us feeling out of control.
-Where we can, thinking about decisions in advance can help us keep a cool head when it comes to the crunch.
-"It's better to be prepared and to do some research about different options, even if you're not sure what route you'll go down.
+Where we can, thinking about decisions in advance can help us keep a cool head when it comes to the crunch "It's better to be prepared and to do some research about different options, even if you're not sure what route you'll go down.
 I couldn't have selected the right care home whilst Mum was in hospital, in the middle of that stressful time."

 8. Keeping relationships fulfilling